Photo by: Bruce Ellingson

 Board of Directors

 The 2021 volunteer board of directors for Friends includes:

 (Left to right, starting with front row)

-Alaina Larkin (Visitor Services Specialist - - Staff Liaison)
+Alaina Larkin (Visitor Services Manager - - Staff Liaison)

 Steve Karel (USFWS Project Leader - Staff Liaison)